laureenmenz/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and avoid multitasking, as it can lead to decreased efficiency and more mistakes.
 By following these tips, you will be able to better manage your workload and create high-quality software.

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
+And, as Uncle Bob Martin said, 'The only true measure of code quality is how easy it is to change.'
+Embrace modularity, avoid unnecessary complexity, and continuously refactor your code to improve its understandability and adaptability."